prometheus-community/helm-charts/charts/prometheus-elasticsearch-exporter/README.md

 ### To 2.0.0

-Some Kubernetes apis used from 1.x have been deprecated.
+Some Kubernetes APIs used from 1.x have been deprecated.
 You need to update your cluster to Kubernetes 1.10+ to support new definitions used in 2.x.

 ## Configuration